module-federation/aegis-host/README.md

 ### Datasources

-In the default configuaton, Microlib uses the local filesystem for default persistence.
+In the default configuaton, aegis uses the local filesystem for default persistence.
 Alternatively, you can install MongoDB and update the .env accordingly to change the default to Mongo.
 You can also update an individual model's datasource in the ModelSpec.

 ```shell
 brew install mongodb-community